k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 - Planning and executing multi-step execution strategies
 - Generating natural-language responses for users

-LLM interfaces are installed via K2exchange, offering various LLM provides, like OpenAI, Anthropic, AWS Bedrock, Google/Gemini.
+LLM interfaces are installed via K2exchange, offering integrations with multiple LLM providers, such as OpenAI, Anthropic, AWS Bedrock, and Google’s Vertex AI.

 For more information on provisioning LLM interfaces, read [here](05_llm_interfaces.md).